-Once you've installed the Peel app, it'll guide you through the process of setting up any TVs you want to control.
+Once you've installed the SURE app, it'll guide you through the process of setting up any TVs you want to control.
 Simply select the brand of your TV and your location (necessary for the app to load up the correct TV guide for your area) and the app will step you through testing the power button and channel buttons to determine the specific remote protocol your TV uses.

-Depending on the model of your TV, you may need to try certain buttons multiple times before the Peel app will identify the correct signal to send.
+Depending on the model of your TV, you may need to try certain buttons multiple times before the SURE app will identify the correct signal to send.
 Don't worry, though, because the app is simple to follow even if you do need to do a little tweaking.

 All in all, the setup process takes a couple of minutes at most, and when you're done, you'll be able to not only change the channel, adjust the volume and turn your TV on and off from your phone, you'll be able to browse your local TV guide and set reminders for upcoming shows you don't want to miss.

-What TVs does the Peel app support?
+What TVs does the SURE app support?